Sunbeds and cancer

 IARC (International Agency for Research on Cancer) agrees there is sufficient evidence to show that using sunbeds causes melanoma skin cancer, the most serious form.
 They also state that sunbeds provide no positive health benefits.
 Combining the results of studies on sunbeds and cancer shows that using a sunbed increases melanoma risk by 16-20%.

 Sunbed use: The facts

 Sunbeds are not a 'safe' alternative to sun tanning.
 The main cause of skin cancer is overexposure to UV radiation.
-Like the sun, sunbeds give off UVA and UVB rays.
-While sunburn is mostly caused by UVB, both types of UV can cause DNA damage and lead to skin cancer.
+Like the sun, sunbeds give off UVA and UVB rays, and both types can cause DNA damage and lead to skin cancer.
 One study found that the average skin cancer risk from sunbeds can be more than double that of spending the same length of time in the Mediterranean midday summer sun.

 Burning or going red under a sunbed is a sign that you have seriously harmed your skin.
 UV can penetrate deep into the skin's layers and damage the DNA in our skin cells.
 Some of the damage may happen before you get burnt or your skin goes red.
 Cells damaged by UV are at greater risk of mutating and then dividing uncontrollably, which is what happens in cancer.

 3. Skin damage from sunbeds is just as big a problem for young people

 You can't always see the damage that UV rays do straight away as it builds up gradually.
 But every time you use a sunbed you are damaging your skin, making it look worse in the long run.
 Sunbeds aren’t just bad for your looks, they’re bad for your health too.
 Combining the results of studies on sunbeds and cancer shows that using a sunbed at any age increases melanoma risk by 16-20%.